 - Other very hard items like peach pits and avocado seeds

-what makes this trial different than the previous attempt?
+what made this trial different than the previous attempt?

-The purpose of the trial is to gather useful information that we can use to better plan a full-scale citywide food scraps recycling program when the opportunity is available.
+The purpose of the trial was to gather useful information that we can use to better plan a full-scale citywide food scraps recycling program when the opportunity is available.

-Carts will be inspected at the curb before they are dumped into the truck.
-And those containing contamination will be left behind for a trash collector to empty to send the material to the landfill.
-The trial should reveal if inspecting the carts at the curb is an effective method of controlling the contamination.
+Carts were inspected at the curb before they are dumped into the truck.
+And those containing contamination were left behind for a trash collector to empty to send the material to the landfill.
+One goal of the trial was to see if iinspecting the carts at the curb is an effective method of controlling the contamination.

-And this trial will only be for eight weeks.
+And this trial lasted for just eight weeks.